railsuser2014/openobject-doc-book-en/2/2_6_Comms/2_6_Comms_thunderbird.rst

 With the Mozilla Thunderbird plugin you can carry out a series of OpenERP operations directly from Thunderbird, such as:

-* create a contact or partner from an e-mail,
+* create a contact or partner from an email,

-* save an e-mail and its attachments in OpenERP,
+* save an email and its attachments in OpenERP,

 * send any attachment to an OpenERP document (such as proposals, projects, and tasks).